Media use and sleep: Time to talk

 Q&A: Eating disorders also affect boys, gay and lesbian youth

 “When asked to conjure an image of a patient living with an eating disorder, I imagine many people picture a young, thin woman.
 This reflects two common stereotypes: that eating disorders only affect women, and that all people with eating disorders are low-weighted.
-In fact, clinical experience and an evolving field of research show that many males struggle with eating disorders,” says Scott Hadland, MD, MPH, from the Division of Adolescent Medicine at Boston Children’s Hospital.
+In fact, clinical experience and an evolving field of research show that many males struggle with eating disorders,” says Scott Hadland, MD, MPH, from the Division of Adolescent/Young Adult Medicine at Boston Children’s Hospital.

 Similarly, parents and health care providers may see gay, lesbian and bisexual youth in terms of their sexual identities and forget that these teens may face body image and weight control issues as well.